 Endemic to the arid regions of Australia, prefer to grow on red or yellow sand dunes and swales, as well as open shrubland on sandplains.
 The plant are about 1.5 metres tall, growing to about 6 metres in height.

 The leaves are linear, occasionally divided, growing to between 5 to 25 cm long.
-The flowers are cream to pale yellow and appear in clustered spikes at the end of the branches.
+The flowers are cream to pale yellow (on some young shrubs, they start off with a touch of green and deeper yellow) and appear in clustered spikes at the end of the branches.
 The fruit is flat and rounded with a short beak, and were eaten by the local Aboriginal people.
 The leaves have medicinal properties.
+In the mature shrubs, the flowers have a more cylindrical shape and are very much a cream to pale yellow in colour.

 - Scientific classification